chrisnoonan98675/site/xl-release/how-to/configure-cluster.markdown

 * XL Release servers and load balancers must be on the same network.

-## Active/Hot-standby setup procedure
+## Setup procedure

-The initial active/hot-standby setup is:
+The initial cluster setup is:

 * A load balancer
 * A database server